Zuckerberg close to updating Facebook's mission

 Facebook and its executives are in a contemplative mood.

-CEO Mark Zuckerberg on Wednesday reposted to his Facebook page the founder's letter he wrote five years ago about how he saw the community and Facebook's role in the world, just it was filing its IPO.
+CEO Mark Zuckerberg on Wednesday reposted to his Facebook page the founder's letter he wrote five years ago about how he saw the social network's community and role in the world, just as it was filing its IPO.

 And the time seems ripe, as Facebook is much more than the social network it was five years ago.
 Case in point is news Monday that it appears to be building an app that would put Facebook video on television set-top boxes.
 In addition to working on video, virtual reality and other efforts, Facebook, with its 1.79 billion users, has also become an influential news source.

-Meanwhile, the company's COO Sheryl Sandberg is doing her fair share of rumination.
+Meanwhile, Facebook COO Sheryl Sandberg is doing her fair share of rumination.
 After adding her voice to the chorus of tech leaders speaking out against President Donald Trump's immigration ban, on Wednesday she reportedly expressed regret about not speaking up earlier about the Women's March last month.

 Life, disrupted: In Europe, millions of refugees are still searching for a safe place to settle.
 Tech should be part of the solution.
 But is it?
 CNET investigates.